Hackers News Hackers News

 TeamPCP Attack Methodology

-The TeamPCP threat group, also tracked as PCPcat and ShellForce, initiated a sprawling supply chain campaign in March 2026 that successfully breached five major ecosystems, including GitHub Actions, Docker Hub, PyPI, NPM, and OpenVSX.
+The TeamPCP threat group, also identified by researchers as PCPcat and ShellForce, launched an extensive supply chain attack campaign in March 2026.
+This operation successfully infiltrated five major developer ecosystems: GitHub Actions, Docker Hub, PyPI, NPM, and OpenVSX.

-The threat actors targeted security-adjacent developer tools such as Aqua Security’s Trivy, Checkmarx infrastructure-as-code scanners (KICS), and the LiteLLM AI proxy.
+The attackers specifically targeted developer tools that are closely related to security, including Aqua Security’s Trivy, Checkmarx’s infrastructure-as-code scanners (KICS), and the LiteLLM AI proxy.

-By poisoning trusted software repositories and CI/CD pipelines, TeamPCP distributed a sophisticated credential harvester known as the TeamPCP Cloud stealer, tracked under CVE-2026-33634.
+Through the compromise of trusted software repositories and continuous integration/continuous deployment (CI/CD) pipelines, TeamPCP deployed a sophisticated credential harvesting malware known as the TeamPCP Cloud stealer, tracked under CVE-2026-33634.

-The malware is specifically designed to siphon environment variables, Kubernetes configurations, and cloud tokens across major providers like AWS, Google Cloud, and Microsoft Azure exposed during automated build processes.
+This malware is engineered to extract critical environment variables, Kubernetes configurations, and cloud tokens from major providers such as AWS, Google Cloud, and Microsoft Azure, particularly those exposed during automated build processes.

-During execution, the payload typically retrieves subsequent stages from malicious domains via major JavaScript package managers.
-Harvested secrets are encrypted and exfiltrated as compressed archives, with the threat actors actively utilizing vendor-specific typosquatting and fallback GitHub repositories to evade detection.
+During its execution, the payload typically retrieves subsequent stages from malicious domains, often leveraging major JavaScript package managers.
+The stolen secrets are then encrypted and exfiltrated in compressed archives.
+The threat actors employed tactics such as vendor-specific typosquatting and the use of fallback GitHub repositories to bypass detection mechanisms.

-Organizations using affected security scanners or platforms connected to the TeamPCP supply chain web must assume potential credential exposure.
-Security teams are advised to immediately rotate all secrets, tokens, and cloud credentials that were accessible to CI runners during the impact window.
+• Immediately rotate all secrets, tokens, and cloud credentials that were accessible to CI/CD runners during the identified impact window.

-Furthermore, administrators should audit their GitHub Actions workflow logs for any unauthorized outbound traffic to known malicious domains or references to the exfiltration archives.
+• Audit GitHub Actions workflow logs and other CI/CD pipeline logs for any unauthorized outbound network traffic to known malicious domains or references to exfiltration archives.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.